Morklympious/unreally/notes/unreal/concepts/player-controller.md

 ---
 outline: [2, 4]

-title: "The Player Controller"
+title: "Player Controller"
 footer: true
 lastUpdated: true
 next: false
 prev: false
 ---
-# The Player Controller
+# Player Controller

 The Player Controller (`APlayerController`) refers to a "glue" layer between a human sitting in front of a screen interacting with the game and the game itself.